Practical/practicomp/README.md

 # What's Planned?
 For specifics on the plans for the language, syntax and features, please check out the [language's wiki](https://github.com/Practical/practical-sa/wiki).

+# Community and Tracking Progress
+You can watch the [semantics analyzer](https://github.com/Practical/practical-sa) repository to get minute updates on minor improvements to the language.
+Announcements on more significant milestones will be posted to the announcement forum at https://forum.practical-pl.org.
+This is also the place to ask questions about the language and its details.